Eugene Lee (designer): Life and work

 Eugene Edward Lee was born in Beloit, Wisconsin.
-He attended Beloit Memorial High School, had a BFA each from the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) and Carnegie Mellon University, an MFA from the Yale School of Drama and three honorary Ph.Ds.
+He attended Beloit Memorial High School, had a BFA each from the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) and Carnegie Mellon University, an MFA from the Yale School of Drama and three honorary PhDs.
 He won Tony Awards for Candide, Sweeney Todd, and Wicked, as well as the Drama Desk Award for Outstanding Set Design.
 Lee's other New York theatre work included on Amazing Grace, Alice in Wonderland, The Normal Heart, Agnes of God, Ragtime, Uncle Vanya, Ruby Sunrise, Bounce, and A Number.
 His film credits include Coppola's Hammett, Huston's Mr. North and Malle's Vanya on 42nd Street.

 His work on the musical Candide at the Chelsea Theater Center of Brooklyn and on Broadway are chronicled in great detail in Davi Napoleon's book, Chelsea on the Edge: The Adventures of an American Theater.
 The book also describes his work on Slave Ship and other productions at the Chelsea.

+Lee's designs for both Candde and Slave Ship were immersive.
+These were early experiments in blocking the audience into the action.